 How to Pack for Your Destination Wedding Bahamas

-While a destination wedding always promises to be fun, exciting, and romantic, it can present many unique challenges, which would otherwise not be an issue with standard weddings.
-None of these speed bumps should prevent you from having a destination wedding Bahamas, but they do need to be considered beforehand.
+While a destination wedding always promises to be fun, exciting, and romantic, it can present many unique challenges.
+These would otherwise not be an issue with standard weddings.
+None of these speed bumps should prevent you from having a destination wedding Bahamas.
+But they do need to be considered beforehand.